Operator learning meets inverse problems: A probabilistic perspective: Background on inverse problems

 Among these advances, score-based diffusion models have emerged as powerful priors for use in solving inverse problems.
 These models leverage learned gradients of log densities to guide stochastic sampling conditioned on observed data.
 This enables unsupervised, high-fidelity reconstructions that replace traditional handcrafted regularizers with learned generative dynamics.
 Current research efforts are focused on improving the efficiency of these models while incorporating physics-based constraints~\cite{feng2023score, chung2023diffusion, daras2024survey, tolooshams2025equireg}.

 More recently, operator learning, which focuses on estimating mappings between function spaces, is gaining significant attention in the context of inverse problems.
-Beyond the more common tasks of learning forward or inverse operators from paired data, the operator learning framework offers new opportunities to derive or incorporate regularization techniques to tackle challenging inverse problems. \Cref{sec:reg} will explore two key categories of methods for learning priors and regularization mechanisms: Bayesian variational inference and denoising-driven regularization, notably the plug-and-play technique.
+Beyond the more common tasks of learning forward or inverse operators from paired data, the operator learning framework offers new opportunities to derive or incorporate regularization techniques to tackle challenging inverse problems. \Cref{sec:reg} will explore two key categories of methods for learning priors and regularization mechanisms: empirical Bayes and denoising-driven regularization, notably the plug-and-play technique.

-Variational inference methods aim to approximate prior distributions by learning them from within a parametric family of probability measures.
-This is achieved by optimizing statistical divergence-based objective functions.
+Empirical Bayes-type methods aim to approximate prior distributions by learning them from within a parametric family of probability measures.
+This is achieved by optimizing statistical divergence-based objective functions, which is also known as variational inference.
 In contrast, plug-and-play methods leverage the insight that denoisers inherently encode prior information.
 By embedding a learned denoiser into iterative optimization algorithms, typically replacing a proximal operator, plug-and-play methods regularize inverse problems without requiring an explicit prior.
-As we will examine, these prior-learning and regularization approaches can be interpreted within the broader framework of operator learning, where the mathematical properties of the learned operators (e.g., Lipschitz continuity, monotonicity) play a crucial role in ensuring algorithmic stability and convergence when solving inverse problems.
+As we will examine, these prior learning and regularization approaches can be interpreted within the broader framework of operator learning, where the mathematical properties of the learned operators (e.g., Lipschitz continuity, monotonicity) play a crucial role in ensuring algorithmic stability and convergence when solving inverse problems.